 More importantly, discharge planners are responsible for examining your home living situation and are likely to determine whether or not you can safely and independently manage at home.

-Discharge planners are likely to consider the following questions when creating a hospital discharge plan:
+Discharge planners will consider the following when creating a hospital discharge plan: